 6. Educate health care providers regarding cultural sensitivity and encouragement them to include photos of women/couples and babies of color in their marketing.

 7. Provide intervention and preventative education around fertility in order to help decrease infertility incidence in the Black Community.

 Infertility is an unaddressed epidemic in our community and is considered a taboo topic.
 Many believe Black Women and Couples are hyper-fertile, but the reality is that African American women struggle with infertility at two times the rate of our Caucasian brothers and sisters.
 We also seek treatment later or don’t access it all.
 Many of us live in shame, Silence and believe that we are alone.

 I founded this organization because of my own 7 year battle with infertility and my multiple encounters with other Black women who struggled who stated there was no safe space to share their unique experiences."

 A Common Mission: Support

-If you're looking for a person to speak with, don't hesitate to give us a call.
+If you're looking for someone to speak with, or want more support, don't hesitate to give us a call.
 We are here to help.

 Are you a Fertility Warrior?